Wanzl (company): Retail

 In addition to metal shopping trolleys, the company has now been making plastic shopping trolleys for several years.
 These go by the product name of Tango and are exported to other European countries in particular.
 The range of products also includes shop fittings such as shelving and display units and turnstiles and even complete store installation solutions.

 Material Handling

 In 2002, the product ranges for industry and logistics customers were brought together in this business division.
 In addition to trolleys for picking orders, the company also manufactures transport containers and pallet boxes.

 Airport

 Wanzl luggage trolleys, entry controls and space partitions are in use in railway stations and airports around the world.
 Customers include the major air transport hubs of Frankfurt, Hong Kong and Paris.
 Wanzl luggage trolleys are also in use at the Eurostar terminal at London St. Pancras.

 Access

-Turnstiles, rotery locks, customer guides and barriers have been part of the product range for over 50 years.
+Turnstiles, rotary locks, customer guides and barriers have been part of the product range for over 50 years.
 Today's focus is on access gates and interactive terminals.